List of municipalities in İzmir Province

 This is the List of municipalities in İzmir Province, Turkey As of October 2007.

-Municipalities and mayors
+Municipalities

 List is sorted alphabetically A-Z, as Districts->Municipalities.

 Changes in 2014

 According to Law act no 6360, belde (town) municipalities within provinces with more than 750000 population (so called Metropolitan municipalities in Turkey) were abolished as of 30 March 2014.
 23 belde municipalities in the above list are now defunct.
 The list is kept for historical reference.